an0015ng/NZ_Car_Ownership_Analysis_Python/README.md

 ## Executive Summary

-This project conducts a comprehensive analysis of **New Zealand car ownership data encompassing 21 subjects** to demonstrate foundational data analysis skills through systematic data understanding, cleaning, and exploratory analysis using Python and pandas.
-Through advanced data manipulation techniques including **missing value analysis**, **feature engineering with datetime operations**, and **statistical outlier detection using IQR methods**, I transform raw car purchase records into meaningful insights about demographics, vehicle preferences, and market trends.
+This project analyzes **300,000 New Zealand car ownership records from 1970-2023** to showcase my data analysis skills using Python and pandas.
+I worked through the complete data analysis process, starting from cleaning messy data to uncovering interesting patterns about car ownership, demographics, and how different countries have dominated the car market over five decades.
+This analysis demonstrates my ability to handle large datasets and extract meaningful business insights that car dealerships, manufacturers, and automotive businesses can actually use.

 ## Table of Contents